Multi-fidelity surrogate modeling for time-series outputs: Illustration: double pendulum simulator

 \paragraph{Multi-fidelity regression of the coefficients}

 Our implementation of the multi-fidelity regression is based on \cite{rMuFiCokriging}.
 We use an informative prior for the regression of the coefficients.
 For more information refer to \cite[Section 3.4.4]{gratiet_multi-fidelity_2013}.
-In this example the size of the piors are $q=p_\text{L}=p_\text{H}=1$.
-Considering the relation between the two codes we chose $b^\rho = 1$.
-The trend in supposed to be null consequently, $b^\beta_\text{H} = b_\text{L} = 0$.
+In this example the size of the priors are $q=p_\text{L}=p_\text{H}=1$.
+Considering the relation between the two codes we choose $b^\rho = 1$.
+The trend is supposed to be null consequently, $b^\beta_\text{H} = b_\text{L} = 0$.
 The variances are $\sigma_\text{L} = 0.5$ and $\sigma_\text{H}=0.5$ with $V_\text{H}^\beta=2$ and $V_\text{L}=2$.
 The parameters for the inverse Gamma distribution $m_\text{L}= m_\text{H} = 0.2$ and $\varsigma_\text{L} = \varsigma_\text{H} = 1.5$.
 We have checked the robustness of the results with respect to the hyper-parameters of the prior distributions.
 Alternatively, the article \cite{ma2020objective} presents non-informative priors for the autoregressive co-kriging.

 \paragraph{Prediction}